 There’s no shame in buying secondhand furniture.
-When you live in London, there are several sacrifices that you would have to do.
+When you live in London, there are several sacrifices that you may have to do.
 It’s no secret that the living expenses in London are ridiculously high.
 According to the latest studies, London is the 6th most expensive city to live in.
 The study further cites rent as the most significant expense for residents.

 Londoners have no choice but to tighten the purse strings a little bit by giving up certain luxuries.
 Additionally, they have to look for various ways on how they can save themselves from bankruptcy.
 Some of these include renting a storage facility in London, downsizing, or co-sharing their flat.
+Henfield Storage has storage facilities in London and Brighton making it easy for those who are looking for a place to store old furniture and some other stuff.

 Home furniture makes up a massive amount of your house’s square footage.
 To furnish a one-bedroom flat in London, you need at least £1500 or more.
 This amount is equal to at least a month’s worth of rent.
 If you’re moving to an unfurnished flat and don’t have this kind of money just lying on your bank account, then don’t despair.